BeameryHQ/git-beam-it/README.md

 Options:
 -h             help            show help
 -i             interactive     interactive clone mode.
-The user will be prompted before cloning each repo -p             pulbic          clone only public repositories (note that this does not work for teams) -v             private         clone only private repositories (note that this does not work for teams) -r             regex           filter repositories based on this regex
+The user will be prompted before cloning each repo -d             directory       specify a directory to clone all the repositories into **without a trailing slash** e.g. `/temp`
+-p             pulbic          clone only public repositories (note that this does not work for teams) -v             private         clone only private repositories (note that this does not work for teams) -r             regex           filter repositories based on this regex